marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

   **Conclusion:** The absence of outliers identified by the IQR method, combined with the visual inspection that shows no significant deviations, leads me to conclude that there are no outliers in my data.

-  **Next step**: As I move forward, my next step will be to address any null values.

-  Typically, when outliers are present, we use the median to impute nulls, and when there are no outliers, we use the mean.
-However, since the data is left-skewed, the median is likely a more appropriate measure of central tendency for imputing the nulls, as it is less affected by skewness compared to the mean.
+  **Imputation Method:** Typically, when outliers are present, we use the median to impute nulls, and when there are no outliers, we use the mean.
+However, since the data is left-skewed, the **median** is likely a more appropriate measure of central tendency for imputing the nulls, as it is less affected by skewness compared to the mean.

-  **Approach to Imputing Null Values for the rest columns with Nulls:**
+  ### Approach to Imputing Null Values for the rest columns of the HDI dataset:

   *For the remaining columns with null values, I will plot histograms to check the distributions but will not perform outlier detection as extensively as for the HDI column.
 This decision is based on the project's focus on practice and skill development, and to save time.
 In the case of the HDI column, outlier analysis revealed only left skewness without significant outliers, making a similar in-depth analysis for the remaining columns less critical.
-In addition, similar to the analysis performed for the HDI columns, the distribution analysis was also conducted for selected years.
+In addition, similar to the analysis performed for the HDI columns, the distribution analysis was also conducted for selected years.*

   **1. Addressing the null values in the [EYS] fields.**